Elected to Red Sox Hall of Fame: 1995

 - 29 May 1984 - The first two uniforms ever retired by the Red Sox are for former players Ted Williams (9) and Joe Cronin (4) during pre-game ceremonies in a contest eventually called off due to rain.

-- 5 July 2002 - Red Sox legend Ted Williams passes away at the age of eighty-three in Inverness, Florida.
+- 5 July 2002 - Red Sox legend Ted Williams passes away at the age of 83 in Inverness, Florida.

 - 24 August 2002 - Flying out to center field in the bottom of the sixth inning, Red Sox outfielder Manny Ramirez ends a streak of 14 consecutive at-bats in which he reaches base, which includes nine hits and five walks.
 Former Boston outfielder Ted Williams holds the major league record with 16.